yafp/media-dupes/README.md

 ## about media-dupes
 media-dupes can:

-* downloads video from common media services
+* download video from common media services
-* downloads audio from common media services
+* download audio from common media services

 media-dupes is: